Enjoy Eid Al-Fitr 2025: 6 Essential Practices

 When Eid Al-Fitre comes, Muslims rejoice to have completed the fasting ritual and practice several traditions that reflect their joy.

-In this blog, I will take you through the 6 most common practices that have become representative of Eid Al-Fitr in many Muslim countries.
+In this article, I will take you through the 6 most common practices that have become representative of Eid Al-Fitr in many Muslim countries.

 We will talk about Eid prayer, visiting relatives, wearing new clothes, preparing sweets, taking children to amusement parks, and visiting the graves of the departed loved ones.